History of England: Iron Age

 Contact with the continent was less than in the Bronze Age but still significant.
 Goods continued to move to England, with a possible hiatus around 350 to 150 BC.
 There were a few armed invasions of hordes of migrating Celts.
 There are two known invasions.
 Around 300 BC, a group from the Gaulish Parisii tribe apparently took over East Yorkshire, establishing the highly distinctive Arras culture.
 And from around 150–100 BC, groups of Belgae began to control significant parts of the South.

 These invasions constituted movements of a few people who established themselves as a warrior elite atop existing native systems, rather than replacing them.
 The Belgic invasion was much larger than the Parisian settlement, but the continuity of pottery style shows that the native population remained in place.
 Yet, it was accompanied by significant socio-economic change.
 Proto-urban, or even urban settlements, known as oppida, begin to eclipse the old hillforts, and an elite whose position is based on battle prowess and the ability to manipulate resources re-appears much more distinctly.

 In 55 and 54 BC, Julius Caesar, as part of his campaigns in Gaul, invaded Britain and claimed to have scored a number of victories, but he never penetrated further than Hertfordshire and could not establish a province.
 However, his invasions mark a turning-point in British history.
 Control of trade, the flow of resources and prestige goods, became ever more important to the elites of Southern Britain; Rome steadily became the biggest player in all their dealings, as the provider of great wealth and patronage.
 In retrospect, a full-scale invasion and annexation was inevitable.

-Genetic markers of Bell Beaker migration

-According to Olalde et al. (2018), around 2500 BC Britain's Neolithic population was largely replaced by a population from North Continental Europe which belonged to the Bell Beaker culture, and was genetically related to the Yamnaya people from the Pontic-Caspian Steppe.
-This population lacked genetic affinity to the Iberian Bell Beakers, where the Bell Beaker phenomenon originated, but appeared genetically to be an offshoot of the Corded Ware single grave people.
-While the migration of these Beaker peoples must have been accompanied by a language shift, the Celtic languages were probably introduced by later Celtic migrations.